vgacentrifuge/pcb/README.md

 We need the physical VGA ports, as well as supporting components.
 The speed we target is [SVGA 800x600@60Hz](http://tinyvga.com/vga-timing/800x600@60Hz).

+The VGA connector itself is [described here](http://www.hardwarebook.info/VGA).
+For VGA output we only really need to connect 5 pins, plus ground:
+ - red, green, blue color (analog, 75 Ohm)
+ - horizontal sync, vertical sync.
+See timing chart.

+Note: While we are in the "porch" and sync pulse areas of the signal, the color values must all be 0V.
+See for example the 2nd [Ben Eater VGA video](https://www.youtube.com/watch?v=uqY3FMuMuRo).

+We also might want to connect the 3 DDC2B ports, in case we want to read info about the output monitor.
+See the following section about DAC and VGA Display Data Channel.

+For inputs, we need to read those 5 signals, including the analog color signals (using ADCs).
+We should also let the video sources get info about our board over I2C.
+See next sections.

 As for the physical VGA ports, they cost a lot on digikey, farnell doesn't have it.
 Mouser has thousands of [L77HDE15SD1CH4RHNVGA](https://no.mouser.com/ProductDetail/Amphenol-Commercial-Products/L77HDE15SD1CH4RHNVGA?qs=f9yNj16SXrKPVxRw%2FcVQYg%3D%3D) for 19kr a piece.
 Is has through-hole pins.

-#### VGA Display Data Channel - I2C EEPROMs
+#### VGA Display Data Channel
 The [DDC2B](https://en.wikipedia.org/wiki/Display_Data_Channel#DDC2) standard is an I2C protocol to communicate information about the "monitor" to the video source.

+For the output port, we can connect the DDC pins to one of the MCU's I2C ports, in case we want to read info about the screen.

+##### Input VGA ports: I2C EEPROMs
-Our device should respond to I2C read commands, to return 128-256 bytes of read only [Extended Display Identification Data](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data).
+On our VGA inputs, we should respond to I2C read commands, to return 128-256 bytes of read only [Extended Display Identification Data](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data).
 See [this page](http://www.hardwarebook.info/VGA_(VESA_DDC)) for specifications.
 The VGA DDC uses three pins: I2C data, I2C clock, and DC +5V delivered by the video source.
 Our board must respond to the 7-bit I²C address 50h.